x4Cx58x54/writing/docs/maths/linear-algebra/essence-of-linear-algebra.md

 where $\mathbf{v}_i$ are the eigenvectors.

-Matrix $A^{-1}MA$ would express the same transformation in the eigenbasis coordinate system, and it is guarenteed to be diagonal with its corresponding eigenvalues down that diagonal, because the vectors are only scaled from the perspective of that coordinate system.
+Matrix $A^{-1}MA$ would express the same transformation in the eigenbasis coordinate system, and it is guaranteed to be diagonal with its corresponding eigenvalues down that diagonal, because the vectors are only scaled from the perspective of that coordinate system.

 When raising a non-diagonal matrix to some power, first change it into its eigenbases, and then compute that power in the new system, then convert back to the original system.